-RESOLUTION 251 (WRC-19)
+RESOLUTION 251 (REV.WRC-23)

-Removal of the limitation regarding aeronautical mobile in the frequency range 694-960 MHz for the use of International Mobile Telecommunications user equipment by non-safety applications
+Considerations on the removal of the limitation regarding aeronautical mobile in the frequency range 694-960 MHz [and possible other frequency bands] for the use of International Mobile Telecommunications user equipment by non-safety applications

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 considering

-a) that there is a need for greater connectivity of aeronautical vehicles to address existing demand and future requirements from the aeronautical community;
+a) that there is a demand for greater connectivity for passenger and aeronautical communication in different classes of aeronautical vehicles at lower and higher altitude;

-b) that current and future International Mobile Telecommunications (IMT) networks can provide connectivity services to helicopters, small aircraft and unmanned aircraft systems (UAS);
+b) that current and future International Mobile Telecommunications (IMT) networks can already provide connectivity to helicopters, small aircraft and unmanned aircraft systems (UAS) at lower altitudes;

+c) that future IMT networks may also provide connectivity for passenger and aeronautical communication at higher altitudes;

-c) that current and future IMT networks may provide communication functions for the beyond visual line-of-sight operation of UAS;
+d) that future IMT networks may provide communication functions beyond line-of-sight;

-d) that future IMT networks may support direct air-ground connectivity services to commercial airplanes with specific equipment on board airplanes;
+e) that IMT networks already support direct air-ground connectivity services to commercial airplanes with specific equipment on board airplanes in other frequency bands;

-e) that the IMT capacities identified in the considering paragraphs above have been demonstrated to be feasible by several studies and are currently being developed by standards development organizations,
+that earlier ITU-R sharing and compatibility studies supporting the IMT identification of specific frequency bands in the range under consideration did not consider aeronautical use cases,

 noting

-a) that ITU Radiocommunication Sector sharing and compatibility studies supporting the identification of specific frequency bands for IMT did not consider the use cases described in considering b) to e);

-b) that the frequency band 694-960 MHz is allocated on a primary basis to the mobile, except aeronautical mobile, service in Region 1;
+a) that the frequency band 694-960 MHz is allocated on a primary basis to the mobile, except aeronautical mobile, service in Region 1;

-c) that the frequency bands 890-902 MHz and 928-942 MHz are allocated on a primary basis to the mobile, except aeronautical mobile, service in Region 2 and that the frequency band 902-928 MHz is allocated on a secondary basis to the mobile, except aeronautical mobile, service in Region 2;
+b) that the frequency bands 890-902 MHz and 928-942 MHz are allocated on a primary basis to the mobile, except aeronautical mobile, service in Region 2 and that the frequency band 902-928 MHz is allocated on a secondary basis to the mobile, except aeronautical mobile, service in Region 2;

-d) that Nos.
+c) that Nos.
 5.312 and 5.323 allocate the frequency band 645-960 MHz or parts thereof to the aeronautical radionavigation service on a primary basis in several countries of Region 1;

+d) that the frequency band 694-960 MHz is allocated on a primary basis to the broadcasting service in Region 1;

+e) that the frequency bands 1 400-1 427 MHz, 1 610.6-1 613.8 MHz, and 1 660-1 670 MHz are allocated to the radio astronomy service (RAS) on a primary basis;

+f) that the frequency bands under consideration are identified for use by IMT user equipment in accordance with Nos.
+5.286AA, 5.295, 5.308A and 5.317A, and Recommendation ITU-R M.1036;

-e) that the frequency band 694-960 MHz is allocated on a primary basis to the broadcasting service in Region 1;f) that Resolution 224 (Rev.WRC-19) addresses frequency bands for the terrestrial component of IMT below 1 GHz;g) that Resolution 749 (Rev.WRC-19) addresses the use of the frequency band 790-862 MHz in countries of Region 1 and the Islamic Republic of Iran by mobile applications and by other services;
+g) that Resolution 224 (Rev.WRC-19) addresses frequency bands for the terrestrial component of IMT below 1 GHz;

+h) that Resolution 749 (Rev.WRC-19) addresses the use of the frequency band 790-862 MHz in countries of Region 1 and the Islamic Republic of Iran by mobile applications and by other services;

-h) that Resolution 760 (Rev.WRC-19) addresses provisions relating to the use of the frequency band 694-790 MHz in Region 1 by the mobile, except aeronautical mobile, service and by other services,
+i) that Resolution 760 (Rev.WRC-19) addresses provisions relating to the use of the frequency band 694-790 MHz in Region 1 by the mobile, except aeronautical mobile, service and by other services,

 recognizing

-that the removal of the limitation regarding aeronautical mobile in the proposed frequency bands would enable the unified use of the IMT identifications by aeronautical user equipment throughout the Regions,
+a) that the removal of the limitation regarding aeronautical mobile in the proposed frequency bands would enable the unified use of the IMT identifications by aeronautical user equipment throughout the Regions;

+b) that IMT networks can already support a significant number of airborne user equipment and therefore the expected deployment density of airborne user equipment is high;

+c) that RAS stations are extremely sensitive to air- and spaceborne transmissions of active services (see No. 5.149) owing to the increased likelihood of line-of-sight conditions and main-beam to main-beam coupling and may suffer from 2nd harmonics of airborne user equipment in the IMT networks,

-resolves to invite the ITU Radiocommunication Sector
+resolves to invite the ITU Radiocommunication Sector to complete in time for WRC-27